If your car horn is not working, take a few minutes to go over these common problems and what you can do to fix them yourself.

 Check Wire Harness

-If the horn works, but you are not getting power to the horn itself, check the wire harness.
+Check the wire harness if the horn works, but you are not getting power to the horn itself.
 You may also find that the plug may be loose or disconnected from the socket, as shown in the following picture.

 Many horns use the mounting brack to the ground to the vehicle.
 This serves the purpose of returning current to the battery or as a negative terminal.
 It is common to stop working because there is no ground or it is corroded.